AnhCong0911/AI_eNose/README.md

 # Design process
 ## I. Build an odor recognition model using a neural network
 ### 1. Config the dev-kit
-**show the configuration section here**.
 The user manual dev-kit can be found [here](https://www.bosch-sensortec.com/software/bme/docs/).
 ### 2. Data collection
 The data collection system is set up as shown below.
 <p align="center">